Dental Implants Leicester & Loughborough

 Dental implants are not a new procedure.
 Prof. Brånemark started his research in the early ’50s and has revolutionized implants as we know them today.
 Prof. Brånemark placed his first osseointegrated implant in a patient in 1965, after many years of preclinical studies.

-Dental Implants in Leicester & Loughborough
+Dental Implants in Leicester and Loughborough

 If you are looking for Dental Implants treatment and are situated in the Midlands, you will find that our Loughborough and Leicester clinics are in easy to reach and convenient locations.
-Many of our patients visit our Loughborough branch due to it being a mere 20 minutes from Nottingham and a short distance from Derby.